melissaspiegel/documentation/docs/using-mwm-partials.md

 To give a user the ability to select a color palette, you can use the `colorPicker()` method from the `MwmColorPalettes` class.
 Color palettes are a collection of four colors that can be used on an Mwm Module, these colors are defined in the `/scss/global/theme_aurora/_colors.scss` file and created as css variables in the `@mixin make-color-palette-utility-classes`:

-- --mwm-theme--color-background // Background: The main background color.
+- --swm-theme--color-background // Background: The main background color.
-- --mwm-theme--color-accent     // Accent: Color used for primary highlights.
+- --swm-theme--color-accent     // Accent: Color used for primary highlights.
-- --mwm-theme--color-secondary  // Dark accent: A darker shade, sometimes used for alternate background elements (e.g. background text).
+- --swm-theme--color-secondary  // Dark accent: A darker shade, sometimes used for alternate background elements (e.g. background text).
-- --mwm-theme--color-tertiary   // Light accent: A lighter shade, sometimes used for background accents (e.g. background circles).
+- --swm-theme--color-tertiary   // Light accent: A lighter shade, sometimes used for background accents (e.g. background circles).

 ```php
 public static function get_acf_fields() {